Syd Lim: Yong's film pivotal years

-20th Century Girl is the second feature film produced by Yong Film with an original story, showcasing the creative vision of director Bang Woo-ri.
-The script was inspired by the director's personal experience of exchanging diaries with a close friend.
-The film is set in Cheongju, the director's hometown.
-Starring Kim Yoo-jung, Byeon Woo-seok, Park Jung-woo, and Roh Yoon-seo, the story revolves around themes of friendship and first love, capturing the essence of youthful emotions and experiences.
-The story takes place in the year 1999.
-It was made available exclusively on Netflix on October 21, 2022.
+Continuing his focus on original stories, Lim produced 20th Century Girl, the second feature film from Yong Film to be based on an original screenplay.
+Directed by Bang Woo-ri, the script was inspired by the director's personal youth in Cheongju and her experiences exchanging diaries with a friend.
+Set in 1999, the film stars Kim You-jung, Byeon Woo-seok, Park Jung-woo, and Roh Yoon-seo in a narrative centered on friendship and first love.
+The project furthered Yong Film's relationship with global streaming platforms, premiering exclusively on Netflix on October 21, 2022.